Bankwest of Kansas

 Goodland, Kansas · FDIC Cert #10502

-Bankwest of Kansas is an FDIC-insured bank (Certificate #10502) with $139M in total assets and $122M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bankwest of Kansas, an FDIC-insured bank (Certificate #10502) with $139M in total assets and $122M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Goodland, Kansas, the bank maintains a Tier 1 capital ratio of 20.99% (Well-Capitalized) and a nonperforming loan ratio of 6.86%.
-BankHealthData assigns a composite Health Grade of B (70/100).
+BankHealthData assigns a composite Health Grade of B (70/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bankwest of Kansas (FDIC cert 10502) is a community bank — $139M in total assets, $122M in deposits, serving the Goodland, Kansas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.